jgorman/rails_ubuntu/README.md

 the empty production database owned by `db_user`.

 Feel free to configure the appropriate level of database security and access.
-The install out of the box only serving to localhost.
+By default, the database servers are only accessible from localhost.

 ## `postgres` - Install Postgres and create database ##

-Can be called directly or by the `database` recipe.
+Postgres setup can be called directly or from the `database` recipe.

-You can gain access to the `postgres` role from the `postgres` unix user.
+You can gain access to the `postgres` Postgres database role from the `postgres` unix user.

 ```
 sudo su postgres -c psql